sigurasg/GhidraMC6800/README.md

-# GhidraTek2465
+# GhidraMC6800

-A Ghidra extension for the venerable Tektronix 2465-series oscilloscopes.
+A Ghidra extension for the Motorola MC6800 and related MCU.

 ![Disassembly](screenshot.png)